lkodinsson/MARS/Fantasy/ItemCrafting.md

 ### Base Magic Cost

-At its simplest, the base magic cost is equal to the mana cost of the spell multiplied by the difficulty to cast that spell.
-This provides access to the spell at its minimum possible effectiveness (a graze).
+The base magic cost of an item is equal to the mana cost of the spell multiplied by the difficulty to cast that spell.

-For example: if you choose the spell *mend*, this would by 2 multiplied by 10, for a total of 20.
+For example: if you choose the spell *mend*, this would be 2 multiplied by 10, for a total of 20.

 The effectiveness of a magic effect is determined by the spell difficulty, which can be changed to any value.
 At a minimum this value must be at least equal to the spell's required difficulty, and at a maximum no higher than the maximum possible roll to cast that spell (after bonuses and penalties) that you or an assistant can cast.